Our Forever Flock

 You are now in the presence of well-travelled royalty!
 Buddha once belonged to the Shah of Iran’s sister before she passed away.
-25 years ago, Buddha arrived at Jamie’s doorstep on the brink of death.
-She nursed him back to good heath, he has been vibrant and full of vitality ever since.
-Don’t be fooled by his imposing appearance and powerful vise-like beak, for he is really a soft-souled, gentle sweetheart.
+Twenty-five years ago, Buddha arrived at Jamie’s doorstep on the brink of death.
+She nursed him back to good health, andhe has been vibrant and full of vitality ever since.
+Don’t be fooled by his imposing appearance and powerful vise-like beak.
+He is really a soft-souled, gentle sweetheart.
 He loves macadamia nuts and says things like, “Uh-oh, Wow, and Hello.”
 Sometimes he even barks like a Chihuahua.

 Sulphur Crested Cockatoo

 Meet our resident escape artist!
-Given opportunity, Bobby Houdini craftily finds his way out of the cage and releases his birdie buddies for after-hour parties.
-Cage security is critical, so he is under lock and key, unless under supervised socializing with visitors and feathered friends.
+Given the chance, Bobby Houdini craftily finds his way out of the cage and releases his birdie buddies for after-hour parties.
+For security's sake, Bobby must stay in his cage unless he is supervised when socializing with visitors and feathered friends.
 Always hungry for attention, this accomplished break dancer shows off and amazes audiences in our Avian Ambassador shows.
 And, of course, what is Bobby’s favorite catchphrase to say and hear back?
 “You are such a good bird.”

 Sponsor Bobby Houdini

 As one of our official greeters, Kona takes great joy in welcoming visitors.
 She played a cameo role in the PBS Nature Series documentary, Parrot Confidential.
 In August 2017, at nearly 40 years old, Kona suffered a stroke.
-With recognizable symptoms of leg paralysis and extreme vertigo, she was rushed to an avian specialist veterinarian.
+Recognizing her symptoms of leg paralysis and extreme vertigo, we rushed her to an avian veterinarian specialist.
 After spending time in the ICU, she came home on several medications.
-After a few months of rehabilitation including daily leg massages, Kona has vastly improved and remains in great spirits!
+After a few months of rehabilitation, including daily leg massages, Kona has vastly improved and remains in great spirits!

 “The King” has the best crest in the hood.